 - 1. Judge will flag time and flag contestant out if the run is not legal. - 2.
 The tie must pass inspection by the judge and if it is not secure for 6 seconds the participant will receive no time. - 3.
 Each run has a maximum time of 45 seconds.
 If the goat is not tied in 45 seconds, they will be given a no time. - 4.
-Participant will receive no time for touching the goat or string after signaling finish. - 5.
+Participant will receive no time for touching the goat or string after signaling finish and before the 6 seconds is signaled by the judge. - 5.
 There will be three time keepers.
 The slowest and fastest time will be void leaving the middle time as the final time. - 6.
 If the participant is ruled too rough in handling the animal by the judges, participant will be disqualified.